conjurdemos/Accelerator-DualAccounts/README.md

 The scripts in this Dual Accounts Accelerator automate tasks required to create Dual Accounts in Self-Hosted or Privilege Cloud vaults.
 The Accelerator provides out-of-box support for the Platforms in the ./platformlib directory (the “Platform Library”).
 Support for other Platforms can be added following Step 2 in in the manual configuration steps below.

 ### 1) Edit environment variables:
-  - env-vars.sh - defines Self-Host or Privilege Cloud mode and URLs to their installation.
-If not already set, it also prompts for the name and password of the Vault admin user identity under which to run the scripts.
+  - env-vars.sh - defines Self-Hosted or Privilege Cloud mode and URLs to their installation.
+If not already set, it also prompts for the name and password of the CyberArk admin user identity under which to run the scripts.

 ### 2) Check and update the platform library
  - 0-list-platform-library.sh - lists all platform IDs and system types currently in the platformlib directory.
 Any platform ID listed can be used to automate dual account creation.
  - 1-export-all-db-platforms.sh - example script showing how to export all platforms of a given system type.
 As written, the script exports all DB platforms, but can be modified as needed to export platforms of other system types to zipfiles.
-They can then be unzipped and edited following the manual configuration steps below to implement dual account automation for other platforms.
+They can then be unzipped and edited following the [manual configuration steps](https://github.com/conjurdemos/Accelerator-DualAccounts#step-2-configure-the-objects-platform-for-dual-account-support) below to implement dual account automation for other platforms.

 ### 3) Edit dual account parameters:
   - dual-account-params.sh - **Must be edited** to provide specific values for safe, account names, properties, etc.